The Best Way To Conceal Carry In A Purse Is Cross-Body

 What a holster has to do is retain a pistol safely and keep it secure when holstered.
 The trigger guard must be protected at all times.

 A holster should also be easily accessed – or at least, easily enough – by the user but shouldn’t be too easily accessed by someone other than the user.

 Gun grabs don’t occur until the pistol is known to the assailant, so that isn’t a worry, and so long as you have a holster of proper construction, the pistol is secured in the holster and the trigger guard is protected.

 Now, if you’re just putting your pistol in a purse and carrying it, none of those conditions are satisfied.
 If you use a dedicated concealed carry purse – that has a holster in it – the safety and function aspects are accounted for.

 A Concealed Carry Purse Keeps The Pistol Protected, Cross-Body Carry Keeps It On You

 A lot of different companies offer a “concealed carry purse” which is little more than a regular purse that the manufacturer (or seller) claims is for concealed carry.

-Just shoving a gun into your purse is not a safe way to carry, especially with a modern pistol with passive safety devices and a light trigger pull.
+Just shoving a gun in is not a safe way to conceal carry in a purse, especially with a modern pistol with passive safety devices and a light trigger pull.
 The trigger can snag on anything else in the purse, causing an unintentional discharge.